My Muse

 what she did best

-- gift for Michael
+- gifts for Michael

-For now keep creative in your world…..blaze
+Till next time, keep creative in your world…..blaze

 Seed Prayer for Smudge